-Note 12: Interagency Activity and Transactions
+Note 9: Interagency Activity and Transactions

 The System experienced routine transfers with other state agencies, which were consistent with the activities of the fund making the transfer.
-Repayment of interagency balances will occur within one year from the date of the financial statement.
-There were no balances in interfund receivable and payable at August 31, 2017.
+Repayment of interagency balances will occur within one year from the date of the financial statements.
+There were no balances in interfund receivables and payables at August 31, 2017.